vaniramdurg/sonic-mgmt_old/docs/testplan/BGP-Speaker-4byte-to-4byte-ASN.md

 ## Test
 Configure testbed to emulate production.
-Configure IXIA/Spirent with a 4-byte ASN and peer with DUT.
+Configure PTF with a 4-byte ASN and peer with DUT.
 Establish sessions across IPv4 and IPv6 using asplain on the DUT.
-Advertise routes from the IXIA/Spirent to DUT.
+Advertise routes from the PTF to DUT.
-Ensure prefixes are propagated within Customer VRF and that the IXIA/Spirent 4-byte ASN displays properly within the AS_PATH on the DUT.
+Ensure prefixes are propagated within Customer VRF and that the PTF 4-byte ASN displays properly within the AS_PATH on the DUT.

 Expectation: